 It's impossible to be specific about what you will see, where and even when.
 Buzzards, Eagles, Herons, Gannets, Oyster Catchers, Great Northern Divers, Greylags, Sandpipers, Curlews and the ubiquitous Hooded Crow are around pretty much everywhere.
-That said, if you were to take a journey towards the Ross of Mull and the Pennyghael Area, including The Burg, Tavool, Tiroran and surrounding districts you may well see the following.
+That said, if you were to take a journey towards the Ross of Mull and the Pennyghael area of Brolas, including Burg, Tavool, Tiroran and surrounding districts you may well see the following.

 A good place to start is just before the bridge at the bottom of Glen More.
 Look out on the left to the small forest area for Red Deer and Short Eared Owls.